Routines and Time Limits

 Premier Troupe Performers are chosen from Performance Troupe Solos and Duet/Trios scoring High Gold or higher.
 All chosen candidates are eligible to participate in our Special Performer Program at Nationals.

-Youth Troupe Ambassadors are chosen from Intermediate Troupe Solos and Duet/Trios scoring High Gold or higher.
+Intermediate Troupe Performers are chosen from Intermediate Troupe Solos and Duet/Trios scoring High Gold or higher.
 All chosen candidates are eligible to participate in our Special Performer Program at Nationals.

-Star Troupe Title Performers are the Highest Scoring Solos at each Regional.
-The top five solos in the Elite Troupe are eligible to participate in our National Star Title Program.
-The first place winner will be named our Grand Star Title Performer.
-The Grand Star Title Performer receives a scholarship including their solo fee and the Star Title Performer Program package paid at our Grand National Finals!
+Elite Troupe Performers are the Highest Scoring Solos at each Regional.
+The top five solos in the Elite Troupe are eligible to participate in our National Elite Troupe Program.
+The first-place winner will be named our Grand Troupe Performer.
+The Elite Troupe Performer receives a scholarship including their solo fee and the Special Performer Program package paid at our Grand National Finals!

-The Call Back Challenge is a lightning round of encore performances by solos, duos, and trios chosen by the judges.
-Each participant receives an invitation to participate in our Special Performer Program at Nationals.
+The Call Back Challenge is a lightning round of encore performances chosen by the judges.
+Each regional winner receives an invitation to participate in our Special Performer Program at Nationals.

 The Hollingsworth Award honors its founders and is presented to the studio whose routines most reflect Mr. and Mrs. Hollingsworth’s love of dance, style, and creativity which they exhibited throughout their careers and showed great studio spirit throughout the competition on and off the stage.